solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

 1. In the query tab, replace the contents of the *query editor* with the following SQL query:

     ```sql
-    SELECT * FROM investors WHERE investors.company = "adventureworks"
+    SELECT * FROM foods WHERE foods.foodGroup = "Packaged Foods"
     ```

     > This query will retrieve the item you have just created.

 1. Click the **Execute Query** button in the query tab to run the query.

 1. In the **Results** pane, observe the results of your query.